-In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers, replacing IAS 11 - Construction Contracts, IAS 18 - Revenue, IFRIC 13 - Customer Loyalty Programs, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfer of Assets from Customers, and SIC 31 Revenue - Barter Transactions Involving Advertising Services.
+In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers, replacing IAS 11 -Construction Contracts, IAS 18 - Revenue, IFRIC 13 - Customer Loyalty Programs, IFRIC 15 - Agreements for the Construction of Real Estate, IFRIC 18 - Transfer of Assets from Customers, and SIC 31 - Revenue -Barter Transactions Involving Advertising Services.
 The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step revenue recognition process to determine the nature, amount, timing and uncertainty of revenue and cash flows from the contracts with customers.

-In September 2015, the IASB amended IFRS 15 by deferring its effective date for one year to fiscal years beginning on or after January 1, 2018.
-The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning on January 1, 2018 and is currently analyzing the impact on the Company's consolidated financial statements.
+IFRS 15 is effective for fiscal years beginning on or after January 1, 2018.
+The Company is currently analyzing the impact on the Company's consolidated financial statements.